hkalyane/-log-analysis-gamma/README.md

 ### Basic Users

 Basic users simply set up and manage filter groups to use for log analysis.
 The Primary SideBar (`FILTERS+`/`FILTERS-`) is designed for their use, where they can configure filters within these groups without worrying about project management.
 They can save the filter configurations for reuse, ensuring that settings persist even after restarting VSCode.
-If users don’t need the advanced project management features, they can disable the ActivityBar (`Log Analysis Beta`) menu for a simpler interface.
+If users don't need the advanced project management features, they can disable the ActivityBar (`Log Analysis Gamma`) menu for a simpler interface.

 #### Basic Operation